 The targeting approach used depends on the characteristics of an account and the segments and marketing chances involved.
 Here are examples of how B2B marketers can exploit ABM in real-life

 Webinars can be tailored in a relevant and timely way to get to a targeted audience.
-Webinars and follow-ups can be customised for a targeted company, and they can be reinforced with unique content that resonates with the given audience.
+Webinars and follow-ups can be customized for a targeted company, and they can be reinforced with unique content that resonates with the given audience.

-Many companies tend to favour email compared to direct mail.
+Many companies tend to favor email compared to direct mail.
 However, it’s one of the preferred methods of reaching a specific contact within a company.
 Gifts or marketing packages sent via direct mail can be of a higher value, given that the revenue projection is even higher.

 5 Account-Based Marketing Tools You Should Be Using

 Engagio is a fully-fledged stack designed explicitly for ABM marketers.
 It creates lead-based tactics, and it reviews project performance.
-The stack provides ABM centric features, and it doesn’t feature generic add dons found in other full-stack platforms.
+The stack provides ABM-centric features, and it doesn’t feature generic add dons found in other full-stack platforms.

 Uberflip focuses on crafting compelling content experiences for targeting purposes.
-It enables ABM experts to create the right content at the right time to the right prospects.
+It enables ABM experts to create the right content at the right time for the right prospects.
 It comes with an AI feature that helps to curate content.
 It integrates with content and email to provide accurate content without doing it annually.

 LeanData is the product of a Californian company.
 It comes with two distinct ABM products, including the Sales Accelerator and Demand Management tool.
 The Accelerator caters to lead management and automated lead conversions.
 The Demand Management component deals with account nurturing and reporting.
 It provides the data you need to make adjustments.

 JABMo is a market automation application that delivers ads to known and unknown prospects with similar characteristics to your target accounts.
 It enables businesses to map anonymous buyer activity.
-It facilitates account-oriented IP advertising, website personalisation, ad retargeting marketing automation integrations, and social and paid search features.
+It facilitates account-oriented IP advertising, website personalization, ad retargeting marketing automation integrations, and social and paid search features.

 Essential Tips for Recharging Your ABM Program